jLevar/startup/early-concept/idea.md

 - Moving snails off the lawnmower comes at a much higher cost.
 - The lawnmower pays out a fixed amount of cash split evenly among all those who are pulling it.
 - The time of payment is randomized to prevent everyone from moving enemy snails off at the last second
+- The winning team will get to split a cash prize!

 Excised Ideas